GodSpoon/AzureListAutomation/README.md

 - In-Script Documentation
    - Include comments explaining the purpose, input parameters, and expected output of each script.

-4. Integration with CLI for Microsoft 365
+f.
+Integration with CLI for Microsoft 365

 - Replace PowerShell logic with CLI for Microsoft 365 commands for interactions with Microsoft 365 services.